Raa9/install-Jenkins/README.md

 ## Conclusion
 Jenkins is now installed and ready to use on your Yum-based Linux server.
 Refer to the Jenkins documentation for more advanced configuration and usage.

-# Jenkins Installation on Windows
+# Jenkins Installation on UBUNTU

 ##create a file name jenkins.sh
 '''bash